LePhil/ExcaliburPlayground/readme.md

         * make fliers
         * work on computer
     * Blob should probably be a task.
-* Progress Bar should be it's own thang - For Task items and for customer happiness/patience

 # Bugs
 * If speed is increased, actions should take less long as well (e.g. pickup)